 Their concern is valid to a point.
 However, their argument must be balanced against the fact that students may, or at sometime in the future, be required to work with High-Voltage (HV) motors (11kV, 22kV etc,)

-It must be remembered, the function and responsibility of TAFE is to provide the “supplementary” theoretical education to “complement” the intensive full-time on-the-job training.
+It must be remembered, the function and responsibility of TAFE is to provide the “supplementary” theoretical education to “complement” the employers intensive full-time on-the-job training.

 TAFE needs to be able to operate without the extra restrictive OH&S practices and teacher responsibility that Low Voltage (LV) would introduce into the hands-on practical(laboratory) sessions.
 An unnecessary distraction which would detract the emphasis away from the theory component